 March 14, 2016

 Just the name Amelia causes a deep stirring in me.
 I’m not exactly sure why.
 Could it be her mysterious death?
 Her missing body?
 A vague nostalgia for a bygone American Spirit?
-Or maybe it’s just the Joni Mitchell song, an ear-worm that has accompanied hundreds and hundreds of my days.
+Or maybe it’s just the Joni Mitchell song, an ear-worm that has accompanied hundreds of my days.

 In August of 1928, Amelia became the first woman to fly solo across the North American continent and back.
 She was interviewed that year by George Palmer Putman (GP), book publisher, promoter, explorer.
 Undocumented sources say he would ask her six times to marry him.
 Amelia’s accomplishments had been hard won and though social conventions held no power over her, she finally agreed to marry him in 1931.